 In 2000, she pleaded guilty in a Toronto court to a 1998 assault on Georgina Galanis, her then assistant; Campbell had allegedly assaulted Georgina Galanis with a telephone in a hotel room and threatened to throw her out of a moving Peugeot.
 Under an agreement with the prosecution her record was cleared in exchange for her expressing remorse; Campbell also paid Galanis an undisclosed sum and agreed to attend anger management classes.

-BlackBerry personal organiser.
+In March 2005, Campbell allegedly slapped assistant Amanda Brack and beat her around the head with a BlackBerry personal organiser.
 Campbell's spokesman Rob Shuter denied the incident ever took place.
 In July 2006, Brack began legal proceedings against Campbell, claiming Campbell abused her verbally and physically on three continents.
 Brack accused Campbell of assault, battery, and infliction of emotional distress in incidents that started a month after she began working for her in February 2005.
 Campbell countersued for an unknown amount.[16]
 Italian actress Yvonne Sciò has claimed Campbell left her "covered in blood" after an altercation at a Rome hotel, allegedly due to the fact that Sciò had worn the same dress as Campbell.
 Sciò's claim: "She punched me in the face.
 She was like Mike Tyson.

-New York City, Campbell was arrested for allegedly assaulting her housekeeper with a jewel-encrusted mobile phone, resulting in a bloody head that required several stitches.[19]
+On 30 March 2006 in New York City, Campbell was arrested for allegedly assaulting her housekeeper with a jewel-encrusted mobile phone, resulting in a bloody head that required several stitches.[19]
 She was charged with second degree assault, a felony that carries a minimum sentence of one year and a maximum of seven years in prison.[20]
 On 28 September 2006, Campbell did not attend a required court appearance in New York City, and the judge ruled that he would order her arrest if she failed to turn up in court the following week, on charges of a second-degree assault on her housekeeper, and could be jailed for up to seven years if convicted.[21]
 On 25 October 2006, Campbell was arrested in London on suspicion of assault;[22] she was released on police bail.
 On 14 November 2006, another former Campbell housekeeper, Gaby Gibson, began a new court case against Campbell seeking unspecified damages, and accused her ex-employer of being a "violent super-bigot".[23]
 On 15 November 2006, Campbell appeared in criminal court in New York City regarding her March 2006 assault charges.
 Her defence lawyer and the prosecutor told the judge that they were "still in the process of working out a possible plea deal in the case".[24]
 The Boston-based law firm Sullivan & Worcester, which had assigned a top litigator to defend Campbell throughout her many escapades, severed their relationship with Campbell in 2006, allegedly stating publicly that Campbell was a danger to everyone around her.

-[25] According to a report on CNN, Campbell blames "her temper on lingering resentment toward her father for abandoning her as a child".[26]
+On 16 January 2007, Campbell pleaded guilty to a charge of reckless assault against her maid Ana Scolavino.
+She was sentenced to five days community service and ordered to attend two days of an anger management course.
+In addition, she was ordered to pay medical bills of $363 (£185) to Scolavino who required four stitches after the incident.[25]
+According to a report on CNN, Campbell blames "her temper on lingering resentment toward her father for abandoning her as a child".[26]
 On 19 March 2007, Campbell began mopping floors at New York's Sanitation Department for her service.[27]
 On 20 August 2007, New York Supreme Court Judge Michael Stallman[28] issued a decision and order[29] denying Campbell's legal attempt to exclude Gaby Gibson's references from her history of well-publicised, allegedly "chronic abusive and repeatedly violent conduct toward her employees."
 Judge Stallman reasoned that "if proven, the reports of Campbell's conduct" might result in proving that it was so "wanton or outrageous" to justify the punitive damages sought by Campbell's ex-housekeeper.[29]
 On 3 April 2008, Campbell was arrested inside Heathrow's Terminal 5 on suspicion of assaulting a police officer after one of her bags had been lost.[30][31]
 Campbell was subsequently banned from flying globally with British Airways by the airline.[32]
 She was charged with three counts of assaulting a constable, which carries a maximum sentence of six months in prison and a fine of up to £5,000, one count of disorderly conduct likely to cause harassment, alarm or distress, which is punishable by a fine of up to £2,500, and one count of using threatening, abusive words or behaviour towards cabin crew, which comes with a maximum penalty of £1,000.[33]
 On 20 June 2008, Campbell pled guilty to four of the six charges against her, while the Crown Prosecution Service decided to drop the other two charges.
 The remaining charges include two counts of assaulting a police constable; one of using threatening, abusive words or behaviour to cabin crew; and one of using insulting, abusive, threatening behaviour or disorderly conduct likely to cause harassment, alarm or distress.
 [34] Campbell cited racial verbal abuse from members of the airline crew of British Airways as the reason for her outburst.
 Campbell was sentenced to 200 hours of community service in relation to these charges.
 [35] Campbell also alleged that British Airways staff called her a "golliwog supermodel" [36][37] in the incident.

 Naomi Campbell's Former Assistant Commits Suicide